-Do not use the child seat if it may unfasten the seat belt restraining it: the base of the seat must not rest on the buckle and/or catch of the seat arm or behind the back.
+Do not use the child seat if it may unfasten the seat belt restraining it: the base of the seat must not rest on arm or behind the back.

 The seat belt must never be twisted or the tension relieved.
 Never pass the shoulder strap under the